 How does the solar capacity waitlist work?

-LPEA members who are interested in installing solar but who live in an area that currently has restrictions on interconnection (Supplemental Review Required or No Interconnection) can sign up to be notified if the ability to interconnect a solar system becomes available.
+LPEA members who are interested in installing solar but who live in an area that currently has restrictions on interconnection (Supplemental Review or No Interconnection) can sign up to be notified if the ability to interconnect a solar system becomes available.

 There are two primary reasons that LPEA could be able to allow more interconnections: